king-of-copywriter-collective

 Whether you work freelance or for an agency, there are several different guises that we copywriters come in.

-1. Business to consumer (b-to-c) copywriter
+1. Business to Consumer (b-to-c) Copywriter

-This kind of copywriter is the type you’d see in movies, the wild and wacky guy (invariably it is a guy) coming up with crazy ideas while living a generally dissolute kind of life.
+This kind of business copywriter is the type you’d see in movies, the wild and wacky guy (invariably it is a guy) coming up with crazy ideas while living a generally dissolute kind of life.
 In real life there really are those kind of characters working in agencies – though the excesses of the 80s and 90s are probably gone forever.

 However, that kind of b-to-c copywriter is just the tip of the iceberg.
 Beneath him are thousands and thousands of hardworking creative copywriters whose job it is to come up with interesting ways to sell boring products to consumers – to people like you and me.

-2. Business to business (b-to-b) copywriter
+2. Business to Business (b-to-b) Copywriter

-The b-to-b copywriter is also a creative writer but the opportunities to let that creativity rip are very limited.
+The b-to-b copywriter is also a creative copywriter but the opportunities to let that creativity rip are very limited.
 Why ‘limited’?
 Well, it could be down to the copywriter him/herself to be honest.
 If someone can’t quite cut it in a creative agency they may step down a rung on the advertising ladder and settle for a seat in a b-to-b agency where the expectations for fireworks are lower.

 Then again, there are creative b-to-b copywriters who are simply thwarted by the limited vision of very dull clients.
 Budgets in business-to-business tend to be lower too so the chance to go on location for an exotic photo-shoot are few and far between.
 And, generally, the requirements of advertising one business’s products or services to another business are for a reasoned and sober argument rather than a wild and wacky appeal to the emotions.

-3. Technical copywriter
+3. Technical Copywriter

 The technical copywriter is a special breed.
 Their job is to write things like ‘how to’ manuals that come with any piece of complicated equipment – from a TV to a brain scanner.
 They may even specialise in a particular field like electronics or medical equipment.
 They need a very good understanding of the technical side of a product and probably come from a science background rather than an artsy, writing type background.